How to learn Korean.

 Another tip: If you can afford try and find study buddy or a tutor.
 It’s easy to mispronounce words and you’ll never realize until someone points it out.
 If you can’t find anyone around you then use:

 How To Lean Korean Fast

-The first thing you want to do is learn the Korean alphabet.
+Firstly, learn the Korean alphabet.
 It’s easy.
 You can learn the to read and write Korean in matter of hours.
 If you want to learn Korean fast then your number one priority should be learning Hangeul.

-Once you’ve got the basics down, you can steadily level up, and start building up your vocabulary bank and grammatical sentence structures.
+Once you’ve got the basics down you can steadily level up, and start building up your vocabulary bank and grammatical sentence structures.